Conan the Barbarian (1982 film): Sequels

 Conan the Destroyer was released in 1984, with Schwarzenegger and Mako reprising their roles.
 A planned third entry in the trilogy, Conan the Conqueror, was previewed at the end of Destroyer.
 The film had been planned for a 1987 release, with the intended director being either Guy Hamilton or John Guillermin.
 Arnold Schwarzenegger was committed to the film Predator, and De Laurentiis's contract with the star had expired after his obligation to Red Sonja and Raw Deal, and he was not keen to negotiate a new one.
 The third Conan film fell into development hell, and a derivation of the script eventually was adapted into Kull the Conqueror, released in 1997.

 In October 2012, Universal Pictures announced plans for Schwarzenegger to return to the role of Conan for the film The Legend of Conan.
 The planned story was a direct sequel to the original film, "bypassing" Conan the Destroyer and the 2011 film starring Jason Momoa.
 In the years following the announcement, Will Beall, Andrea Berloff, and producer Chris Morgan worked on the script, and Schwarzenegger expressed enthusiasm for the project, affirming plans to star in the film.
 However, in April 2017, Morgan stated that Universal had dropped the project, but that there remained a possibility of a television series.

+In March 2026, it was announced that 20th Century Studios was developing the sequel as King Conan.
+Schwarzenegger announced his return to the role with Christopher McQuarrie serving as writer and director.